About Chapter - Chicago

 And in July 1961, the Recording Academy opened its doors as the third Chapter after New York and L.A.
 Not only did the Chapter represent Chicago recording artists, but those from across the Midwest including Minneapolis, Detroit, and Milwaukee.
 As the Chapter began to grow, so did the area's music diversity, the soft soul which was driving the "Chicago sound" began to share the stage with a burgeoning rock scene featuring bands like Styx, Chicago, and Cheap Trick.
 The Chicago musical melting pot became even more diverse in the '90s when Steve “Silk” Hurley and Frankie Knuckles added house music to the mix.

-Today, Chicago's musical roots proudly represent its eclectic past with artists like Kanye West, Kaskade, Common, Wilco, Fall Out Boy and R. Kelly.
+Today, Chicago's musical roots proudly represent its eclectic past with artists like Kanye West, Kaskade, Common, Wilco, Fall Out Boy and Chance The Rapper.
 The Chicago Chapter has evolved since 1961 to represent music makers from every genre and at every level of their career.
 Supplying artists and recording professionals with educational and networking opportunities, the Recording Academy is an integral part of the local Chicago music community.

 Please take a few minutes and explore not only what the Chicago Chapter is doing, but what all the Chapters have to offer in the way of professional development and opportunities for our members.

 President: J. Ivy

 1658 Milwaukee Ave., #303